bergos/hexo-theme-bergos/README.md

 Based on the [official Bootstrap Blog example template](http://getbootstrap.com/examples/blog/).

-This theme started from the [default Landscape Hexo theme](https://github.com/hexojs/hexo-theme-landscape), and many of its features are included (fancybox, photo galleries, highlight.js styles).
-But some Landscape features have been removed - design choices were made to simplify the styles and layout templates:
+This theme started from the [default Landscape Hexo theme](https://github.com/hexojs/hexo-theme-landscape).
+While many of its features are included (fancybox, photo galleries, highlight.js styles), be aware that some have been removed - design choices were made to simplify the styles and layout templates:
 * The Landscape Stylus styles have been replaced with standard CSS files which override `bootstrap.min.css`.
 * Some configuration settings were removed to simplify the logic in the Layout templates.
 See the [Configuration section](#configuration) below for more info.